 What are some of the practical impacts that the broader community might observe in their day to day lives due to these developments?

 Consider the coronavirus pandemic, which has had a profound impact on daily life.
 It’s because of research software that we’ve been able to understand and predict the spread of the disease and estimate the impact measures to constrain it.
 This involves bringing together large data collections and then constructing models to analyse them.
-Tracking changes to the genetic code of viruses requires special software to analyse enormous amounts of data in order to measure the distance between variants as they develop.
+Tracking changes to the genetic code of viruses requires special software to analyse enormous amounts of data to measure the distance between variants as they develop.
+The winner of the 2023 Excellence in Research Software — IQ-TREE2 — does exactly this.
 These activities all need to be carried out both robustly, at a high speed, and at scale.
 Similarly, understanding how the climate changes over time involves sophisticated modelling of several observable phenomena with enormous amounts of data.

 Research software is a uniquely useful way to share knowledge.